-This series of posts on nailing the college admissions interview as examined why colleges offer interviews, the types of college interviews and interviewers, your objectives in preparing for college interviews, and how to make a good impression.
+This series of posts on college admissions interview tips has examined why colleges offer interviews, the types of college interviews and interviewers, your objectives in preparing for college interviews, and how to make a good impression.

-Today we review some general tips for success, especially as you think about how you might answer various questions you may be asked.
+Today we review some general college admissions interview tips for success, especially as you think about how you might answer various questions you may be asked.

 - Remember that the interview is a conversation.
 It is not an interrogation.
 Be ready for the give-and-take of a relaxed chat.
 Admissions officers like working with young people, and most have become skilled at putting students at ease.